gkw0010/SurgVidLM/README.md

 llamafactory-cli export examples/merge_lora/surgvidlm_lora_sft_stage2.yaml
 ```

-### stage 2
 ## Inference
-You can download the checkpoint after fine-tuning on our data from [here](https://pan.quark.cn/s/550ae982845e) and do inference.
+You can download the checkpoint after fine-tuning on our data from [here](https://huggingface.co/datasets/gkw0010/SVU-31K/tree/main) and do inference.

 For single-sample inference, use the following command:
 ```bash